srs/gradle-node-plugin/README.md

       // Version of npm to use.
       npmVersion = '2.1.5'

+      // Version of Yarn to use.
+      yarnVersion = '0.16.1'

       // Base URL for fetching node distributions (change if you have a mirror). distBaseUrl = 'https://nodejs.org/dist'